There is an autoimmune link between certain types of vitiligo and autoimmune thyroid disease. However, the exact basis of this connection is unclear.

 People with a specific type of vitiligo are more likely to have autoimmune thyroid disease (AITD) than the rest of the population.
 This may be because they have similar underlying mechanisms.

-There are two main types of vitiligo.
-Segmental vitiligo only appears in one area of the body.
-This type of vitiligo often starts at an early age and progresses for a few years before stopping.
+- Segmental: Segmental vitiligo only appears in one area of the body.
+This type of vitiligo often starts early, progressing for a few years before stopping.

-Estimates for the prevalence of vitiligo and AITD occurring together vary, but research consistently shows that if someone has one of the conditions, they are more likely to have the other.
+Estimates for the prevalence of vitiligo and AITD occurring together vary.
+Still, research shows that if someone has one of the conditions, they are more likely to have the other.

 A 2016 study found that 20% of participants with vitiligo had an autoimmune disease.
 The most common of these was thyroid disease, at 12.9%.

-Results from a review in Frontiers in Endocrinology found that, among people with vitiligo, the most common thyroid diseases were:
+Results from a 2019 review found that, among people with vitiligo, the most common thyroid diseases were: